Here’s how long it takes to charge a cell phone:

 The second most important factor that has an effect on how long it takes to charge your mobile phone’s battery is how fast your charger is.

-These days chargers come in various shapes and sizes and offer different charging speeds.
+These days phone chargers come in various shapes and sizes and offer different charging speeds.

 Charging speed is a more informal term for the power output of a charger.